Photo from Shutterstock

 Task Force on PPP

-The Task Force on Public–Private Partnership (PPP) in Fighting Financial Crime in Ukraine creates a shared space for representatives from both the public and private sectors to address common challenges.
-It leverages the expertise of each sector and provides advice on developing strategies in Ukraine, shares knowledge on best practice and strengthens the capacity of stakeholders to combat financial crime.
+The Task Force on Public–Private Partnership (PPP) in Fighting Financial Crime in Ukraine provides a platform for representatives of the public and private sectors.
+It supports the development of joint strategies, knowledge sharing, and capacity building in the area of financial crime prevention.

 Why is PPP important?